 Appalshop has its roots in America’s War on Poverty and community media movements of the 1960’s.
 It was established in 1969 as a project of the Community Film Workshop Council (CFWC), a nation-wide jobs training program created by the American Film Institute and Office of Economic Opportunity to teach film and video skills to disadvantaged youths.
 This era also saw the rise of a community media movement led by social issue filmmakers such as George Stoney (1916-2012), who advocated for teaching people how to use the tools of media production to tell their own stories and address problems in their communities.
-It was in this climate that the Community Film Workshop Council hired Bill Richardson, a Yale architecture school graduate, to lead the Community Film Workshop of Appalachia in the coalfield town of Whitesburg, Kentucky (pop.
+It was in this climate that the New York-based Community Film Workshop Council hired Bill Richardson, a Yale architecture school graduate, to establish a film workshop in the coalfield town of Whitesburg, Kentucky (pop.
 1,200).

-Appalshop now stands as one of the longest enduring community media arts and education centers in the country and its Archive is an invaluable repository of media documenting Appalachian life and culture.
+Appalshop now stands as one of the longest-enduring community media arts and education centers in the country and its Archive is an invaluable repository of media documenting Appalachian life and culture.